Kotlin/kotlinx-io/core/Module.md

 Basic API for working with files.

+#### Thread-safety guarantees

+Until stated otherwise, types and functions provided by the library are not thread safe.

 #### Known issues

 - [#312](https://github.com/Kotlin/kotlinx-io/issues/312) For `wasmWasi` target, directory listing ([kotlinx.io.files.FileSystem.list]) does not work with NodeJS runtime on Windows,